I am reposting these chapters. As I began to reread this with the intent upon finishing, there were errors that I could not overlook.

 "Well, I might mention it.
 It's been four years since we were married.
-And those three are the closest thing, besides you, I have to real friends," she tried to explain.
+And those three are the closest thing I have to real friends.
+It's difficult to make real friends when your husband is antisocial, and you're the youngest teacher at Hogwarts," she tried to explain.

-Snape shrugged his shoulders, "Do what you wish," knowing she would anyway.
+Snape shrugged his shoulders, "Do what you wish."
+He knew she would anyway.

 She smiled and hugged him.

-It was a week or more before the three were able to get time to go back and visit their healing teacher.
+It was a week before the three were able to get time to go back and visit their healing teacher.

-Ron, Hermione, and Harry were walking down the hall toward her office.
-Just as they rounded a corner Harry was thinking of asking her if he could start coming to her office for weekly tutorials and he heard the voice of Malfoy.
+Ron, Hermione, and Harry were walking down the hall toward her office, and just as they rounded a corner, Harry was thinking of asking Professor Kirby if he could start coming to her office for weekly tutorials.
+Then he heard the voice of Malfoy.

 "Yeah, that Professor Kirby is one hot babe.
-That butt of hers… I would mount that my wall.
-And her tits, well let just say…" he didn't get the rest of it out.
+That ass of hers… I would mount that my wall.
+And her tits, well, let's just say…" he didn't get the rest of it out.

 Harry, not even taking the time to reach for his wand, walked right up to him and punched him straight in the nose.
 He could feel the cartilage smash under his fist.
-Malfoy, on the ground, blood gushing out of his nose, didn't even have time to rise up.
-Harry was on top of him punching his with everything he had.
+Malfoy fell to the ground, blood gushing out of his nose.
+He didn't even have time to rise up before Harry was on top of him, punching him with everything he had.